tjohann/a20_sdk/olimex/Documentation/storyline.md

 Storyline Olimex-SOM-EVB
 ========================

-The olimex is used as a classical embedded device with lots of other stuff connected to it.
+The olimex is used as a classic embedded device with lots of other stuff connected to it.

 Overview
 --------

-Here's an overview of the connected sensors/device to my olimex:
+Here's an overview of the connected sensors/devices to the olimex board:

 ![Alt text](../../pics/olimex_gpio.jpg?raw=true "Overview")